 Greece general strike disrupting services across country

-Ferries are docked at the Athens' port of Piraeus during a nationwide general strike on Wednesday, May 17, 2017.
-Workers are protesting a new deal with Greece's international creditors that impose a raft of new tax hikes and spending cuts beyond the end of the country's third bailout in 2018.
+Workers are protesting a new deal with Greece's international creditors that impose a raft of new tax hikes... .
+A man passes next to banners announcing tomorrow's general strike in Athens, Tuesday, May 16, 2017.

 Discussions